 Oil Based Paint

 Have you ever moved aside an older cupboard and found the paint behind it no longer matches the exposed wall?
 Light, and lack of light, can affect how well paint color is preserved and how quickly it yellows.
 In the case of yellowing due to lack of light, chromophores are to blame.
 Chromophores are produced as oil-based paint dries, and are a natural part of the process.
 Chromophores are broken down by exposure to light.
-If your white painted wall is exposed to light most of the time, it will likely stay beautiful and white.
+If your white painted wall is exposed to light most of the time, it is likely to stay beautiful and white.
 The parts hidden behind the furniture are likely to suffer from the yellow tinge of chromophores.

 Is Yellowing Paint Reversible?